ccs14/system-demo/README.md

 - Hashed and salted passwords at rest in db
 - Separating the auth service could be overkill/unnecessary
   - Need to investigate controllers and what is needed to make the right sizing/complexity considerations

+# Completed

+- Build api to pull data from reddit
+- Write results to redis cache
+- Pull data from cache on hit
+- Push messages to rabbitmq
+- Build DDD analytics service in dotnet 8
+- Read data from rabbit and write to postgres
+- Read analytics data from postgres with api
+- Create CI github action for analytics service